New London, Connecticut

-New London is a seaport city and a port of entry on the northeast coast of the United States, located at the mouth of the Thames River in New London County, Connecticut.
-It was one of the world's three busiest whaling ports for several decades beginning in the early 19th century, along with Nantucket and New Bedford, Massachusetts.
-The wealth that whaling brought into the city furnished the capital to fund much of the city's present architecture.
-The city subsequently became home to other shipping and manufacturing industries, but it has gradually lost most of its industrial heart.
+New London is a seaport city and a port of entry on the northeast coast of the United States, located at the outlet of the Thames River in New London County, Connecticut, which empties into Long Island Sound.
+The city is part of the Southeastern Connecticut Planning Region.

 New London is home to the United States Coast Guard Academy, Connecticut College, Mitchell College, and The Williams School.
-The Coast Guard Station New London and New London Harbor is home port to the Coast Guard Cutter Coho and the Coast Guard's tall ship Eagle.
+The Coast Guard Station New London and New London Harbor is home port to both the Coast Guard's cutter Coho and their tall ship Eagle.
 The city had a population of 27,367 at the 2020 census.
 The Norwich–New London metropolitan area includes 21 towns and 274,055 people.

 History

 Colonial era

 The area was called Nameaug by the Pequot Indians.
 John Winthrop, Jr. founded the first English settlement here in 1646, making it about the 13th town settled in Connecticut.
-Inhabitants informally referred to it as Nameaug or as Pequot after the tribe.
+Inhabitants referred to it informally as Nameaug or as Pequot after the tribe.
 In the 1650s, the colonists wanted to give the town the official name of London after London, England, but the Connecticut General Assembly wanted to name it Faire Harbour.
 The citizens protested, declaring that they would prefer it to be called Nameaug if it could not be officially named London.
-The legislature relented, and the town was officially named New London on March 10, 1658.
+The legislature relented, and the town was officially named New London on March 24, 1658.